Raja’a and his mother Naffaa’ learning together at the Centre

 “Initially, my days were full of crying and worrying about the future for my son and we went from doctor to doctor looking for help.”

-Raja’a with a physiotherapist at the Centre
+Naffaa’ working with a physiotherapist at the Centre

 “I take hope from this place.
 At first it was hard, but I have grown in strength, and I feel positive and optimistic about my son’s future as he learns to be more independent.”

-The family faced many obstacles to find a school place for Naffaa’ but are delighted that he is now enrolled in Kindergarten and Naffaa’ loves going every morning.
+The family faced many obstacles to find a school for Naffaa’ but are delighted that he is now enrolled in kindergarten and Naffaa’ loves going every morning.
 Raja’a supported him in his first week in class but was encouraged to return home as he was integrating so well and his teacher was also a great encouragement to him.
-JPBC’s therapist and Raja’a recalled how protective the family were during the pandemic and how they have learnt to allow Naffaa’ to be included in many normal childhood activities, enabling him to thrive.
+JPBC’s therapist and Raja’a recalled how protective the family were during the pandemic and how they have progressively learnt to allow Naffaa’ to be included in many normal childhood activities, enabling him to thrive.

 Naffaa’ himself tells his mother